 We have been growing and hybridizing daylilies for about 20 years.
 Prior to 2008, our one introduction has been GISELA'S SUNSHINE which was selected in the seedling bed by Gisela Meckstroth, current AHS Region 2 Director.
 When we moved in 2002, we brought several thousand plants and seedlings with us.
 Our hybridizing program was set back by the move but we are now seeing marked improvement with every seedling crop.
 Our goal is to produce beautiful flowers on vigorous northern hardy plants.
 We purchase a few plants each year to incorporate into our breeding program but are relying more and more on our own seedlings.
 We do not have a greenhouse or shade house and do our hybridizing in the garden in full sun.
 We start our seedlings indoors in the winter and set them out in the garden in the early spring.
 Almost all of the seedlings bloom the second year and are evaluated for at least two bloom cycles.

-We also have an edge without eye introduction, AROUND THE CORNER.
+In 2008 we introduced two new doubles.
+One, DUBBLY WUBBLY, is an unusual form double.
+Unfortunately, branching and bud count relegate it to a hybridizer's or collector's flower.
+It is, however, very pod and pollen fertile and should be valuable in the development of new unusual form double daylilies.
+It is the pod parent of the 09001 unusual form double seedlings.
+We also introduced our first edge without eye introduction, AROUND THE CORNER.
 This is a new area of daylily interest with the first tetraploid introductions appearing in the past few years.
 AROUND THE CORNER is not derived from converted diploids like many of the recent offerings but comes from selective tetraploid breeding.
 We have several promising edge no eye seedlings we are evaluating.
 We are also breeding for base colors other than cream and for different shades and colors in the picotee edging.

 Pete and Sally Mondron